KALYDECO® Results

 • every year while you are taking KALYDECO

-For patients who have had high liver enzymes in the past, the doctor may do blood tests to check the liver more often.
+For people who have had high liver enzymes in the past, your doctor may do blood tests to check the liver more often.

 Call your doctor right away if you have any of the following symptoms of liver problems: